-3.1 Current GYA PHRF ratings and a valid rating certificate are required.
+3.1 Current GYA PHRF or S-PHRF ratings and a valid rating certificate are required.
 Boats with a Portsmouth rating that can be converted or crossed-over to a PHRF rating may be accepted.
 Otherwise the Race Committee will assign a temporary rating with an estimated six seconds penalty.
 Provisional ratings assigned by the Race Committee will be accepted without protest, and may not be protested.
 PHRF ratings may be obtained online at the GYA.org website..

 4.1 All boat shall carry all U.S.C.G. required safety equipment.

 4.2 All boats shall have functional Navigation Lights (running lights) as required.
 Boats that are 7 meters or less shall have Navigation Lights (running lights) that display a red and green side or bow lights and a white stern light.
 Navigation Lights (running lights) shall be used after sunset.

 4.3 All boats shall carry a functional VHF radio and monitor channel 68.
 The Race Committee will monitor channel 68.

 4.4 Those boats that do not comply with all of the above, a.)
 Are subject to protest and disqualification, or b.)
 The Race Committee at its discretion may score a boat as Disqualified (DSQ).